Sage-Bionetworks/genie-bpc-quac/README.md

 - error 51 (less_than_adjusted_target): Case count is less than adjusted target count.
 Please confirm case count and submit any retracted samples.
 - error 52 (greater_than_adjusted_target): Case count is greater than adjusted target count.
 Please confirm case count.
 - error 54 (patient_removed_not_retracted): Patient ID removed but not retracted.
 Please confirm that patient was meant to be removed and submit via retraction form.
-- error 55 (sample_removed_not_retracted): Sample ID removed but not retracted.
-Please confirm that sample was meant to be removed and submit via retraction form.
+- error 56 (sample_missing_oncotree_code): Sample is missing an OncoTree code.
+Please ensure that the OncoTree code for the sample is specified.
 ```

 To see an overview of warning level checks implemented in the upload report: